fr3nd/puppet-openvpn/README.md

 ### resource openvpn::config::client

 Generates a client key pair.
 This key pair can be copied to a client so it can connect to the vpn server.
-After the kyes have been copied to the client, the private one can be deleted from the server.
+After the keys have been copied to the client, the private one can be deleted from the server.

 Examples